AlandDiary/MercyVet/README.md

     }
 ```

-The PostgreSQL schema handles heavy business logic, keeping the Python API thin and exceptionally fast:
+The PostgreSQL schema handles heavy business logic, keeping the Python API exceptionally fast:
+* **Zero-Touch Installation:** The Python binary detects if the regional PostgreSQL instance lacks the mercyvet database.
+If missing, it autonomously connects, builds the database, injects 20+ relational tables, sequences, PL/pgSQL triggers, and bootstraps the default Admin user.
 * **Automated Checkout Pipeline:** When a clinician finalizes a medical visit, the procedures are automatically pushed to the POS "Waiting List" as a prepared receipt, eliminating double-entry.
-* **Net Profit Aggregation:** The system calculates real-time daily financials by dynamically subtracting procedure/product base costs, flat IQD discounts, and logged clinic expenses (e.g., utility bills) from the total gross revenue.
-* **Supplier Debt Tracking:** Engineered a dual-currency (IQD and USD) supplier ledger that tracks total owed vs. upfront payments, updating the remaining clinic debt in real-time.
+* **Immutable Financials:** Calculates real-time daily profit by dynamically tracking historic COGS (Cost of Goods Sold), IQD/USD currency discounts, and logged overhead expenses.

-### 3. Dynamic Role-Based Access Control (`middleware.py`)
+### 3. Dynamic Role-Based Access Control (Middleware)

 Built a highly secure middleware layer to protect sensitive financial data from unauthorized staff:

-* **Dynamic Role Creation:** Admins can create custom roles (e.g., "Receptionist") by checking specific UI boxes for the modules they are allowed to see.
-* **Session-Based RBAC:** Permissions are loaded into the secure session cookie upon login.
-The middleware dynamically restricts the UI.
-A Receptionist only sees Customers, Pets, and Appointments, while the Dashboard's System Administration controls and Daily Financials are completely sanitized from their view.
+* **Session-Based RBAC:** Permissions load into secure, HTTP-only session cookies.
+The middleware dynamically sanitizes the UI—Receptionists only route patients, while System Administration and Financial ledgers are completely hidden from the DOM and blocked at the API layer.

-### 4. Automated Disaster Recovery & Cloud Sync (`backfill_drive.py`)
+### 4. Automated Disaster Recovery & Cloud Sync

-Because the clinic operates offline-first, data loss from hardware failure was a critical risk.
+To mitigate local hardware failure risks:

-* **Runtime Sync Daemon:** Engineered a Python daemon that runs automatically at 9:00 PM during clinic hours.
+* **Runtime Sync Daemon:** A background Python thread triggers automatically at 9:00 PM.
-* **Automated Data Structuring:** The script queries the database and dynamically generates structured Google Drive folders (e.g., `Records/PetName_Species_OwnerName_PetID`).
+* **ETL Data Structuring:** Queries the database to dynamically generate structured Google Drive hierarchies (e.g., Records/PetName_Species_OwnerID).
-* **Text-Based Mirroring:** It generates clean, standardized `.txt` medical reports (including weights, diagnoses, and treatments) and mirrors them to the drive, alongside patient profile pictures and `pg_dump` database snapshots.
+* **Text-Based Mirroring:** Generates standardized .txt medical reports and mirrors them to the cloud alongside pg_dump binary backups and image attachments.
-* **UI "Time Machine":** Built a System Administration panel on the Admin Dashboard that logs the last 5 automated/manual database snapshots, allowing 1-click database restoration with strict overwrite confirmations.
+*  **UI "Time Machine":** A 1-click database restoration panel in the Admin Dashboard logs the last 5 snapshots for immediate rollback.

 ### 5. Clinical Workflow Optimization